 Fast forward to 3 years later, the summer of 2016 and the night of July 15.
 It was a Friday and I had gone to bed early before being woken up by Michael around midnight – he was browsing the Internet when he saw somebody on Facebook asking if everyone in Turkey was ok and from there he discovered what was happening.
 “Wake up!
 There’s been a coup attempt!”.
 I automatically reached for my phone and found messages from fellow expats asking what I knew and my students telling me not to worry.
 We don’t own a TV so we couldn’t watch the news – instead we turned on our respective laptops and started frantically read the news reports and text and call our friends.
 A Russian friend from Istanbul said she could hear gun shots and jets flying low over her building.
 Some students said they were going to the main square of the city to defend democracy at the urging of the president.
 The mosque loudspeakers were playing the national anthems and loud announcements, urging people to congregate in the city centre.
 In utter disbelief, we read the news reports to each other – tanks! explosions! jets! machine guns!
 At some point we started worrying about a civil war breaking out and went to pack an emergency getaway bag.
 We discussed how we`d smuggle our dog Jackie out of the country.
 She could sense our distress and whined softly as she followed us from room to room in our packing frenzy.
 We stayed up most of the night, until it was clear that the coup failed.
 It seemed that life could now back to normal.
 Little did we know that it was only the beginning…

-The first measure that directly (almost) affected us was that in the wake of the coup academics (that is, teaching staff employed by universities) were banned from leaving the country.
+The first measure that directly (almost) affected us was that in the wake of the coup all university staff were banned from leaving the country.
 In addition, all leave was cancelled for state workers, including the state university staff.
-Michael was both an academic and working for the state university and he had tickets booked to go see his parents who were in Macedonia at the time.
+Michael was working for a state university, so he was facing the same travel ban – and he had tickets booked to go see his parents who were in Macedonia at the time!
 People were being stopped at airports and prevented from leaving.

 This BBC article further discusses the impact of the purges on the Turkish people: “Those dismissed in the purges cannot apply for any other state job… As a suspected terror supporter, Prof Badem has no chance of being employed in a private university, either.
 And his passport has been taken away, so he cannot travel abroad….More than 37,000 have been arrested as well as sacked and they will be tried in due course – but many fear that under the current state of emergency the process may not be fair.
 The work of defence lawyers has been restricted – and more than 3,800 members of the judiciary have also lost their jobs.”

-In August, I was able to go to Bulgaria.
-Unable to concentrate on my coursework, I clicked on a link to the news report somebody sent me and watched in open-mouthed horror as around 80 people from the university were led to the courthouse in handcuffs.
+In August, I went to go to Bulgaria.
+While there, worried about my friends and colleagues and unable to concentrate on my coursework, I clicked on a link to the news report somebody had sent me and watched in open-mouthed horror as around 80 people from the university were led to the courthouse in handcuffs.
 There went the rector, who only recently came to the radio show I presented with some of my brightest students and who proudly told us of his great plans to make the university as great as MIT.
 There went the professors I always chatted to at lunch.

 Two weeks later, most of the people arrested were released, the rest of them jailed.
 Since the state of emergency was declared, there is no due process and nobody would tell me what it means that they were jailed – were they actually sentenced, and if yes, on what charges and how long for.
 Among those remaining jailed is my former office mate whose innocence I have no reason to doubt and I often think of her and hope for her release.
 She is one of the hundreds of thousand people that have been arrested since the purges started.